ralphboadi/ralphboadi/superstore_sales_project/README.md

 ## Project Overview
 - A comprehensive analysis pipeline built to:
-    - Explore regional, categorical, and segment-level sales data.
+    - Explore regional, categorical, and segment-level sales data
-    - Identify profitable product lines and customer behaviors.
+    - Identify profitable product lines and customer behaviors
-    - Support strategic planning for marketing and inventory.
+    - Support strategic planning for marketing and inventory

 ## Tools Used